thorchain/Resources/Whitepapers/Flash-Network/whitepaper-en.md

 ### Overview
 In order to achieve widespread success, THORChain needs to provide a payments system that succeeds at both being a fully transparent, trustless network as well as providing simple, seamless and opaque interactions for everyday end users.
 Optimizing for ideal UX and performance with minimal fees and waiting times and strong payment guarantees is the goal of the Flash Network.
 The Flash Network will allow for instant transfers from one user to another and guaranteed payments across different token pairs with automated conversion.
 Additionally, beyond everyday user payments and conversions, later work will allow for it to become a fully fledged Layer 2 trading system that supports the needs of different kinds of traders and complex trades.

-The Flash Network is a Payment Channel Network and DEX protocol that sits on top of THORChain and links the trustless price feed from each underlying Continuous Liquidity Pool (CLP) with a group of liquidity providing nodes (named Mjölnir).
+The Flash Network is a Payment Channel Network that sits on top of THORChain and links the trustless price feed from each underlying Continuous Liquidity Pool (CLP) with a group of liquidity providing nodes (named Mjölnir).
 Liquidity nodes within a group open channels up with each other and fill channels with Rune and tokens they wish to support.
 Payments can be made instantly and across TokenChains and facilitate high frequency trading.
 Users open channels with Mjölnir and perform flash transactions.
 When a flash is made, the continuous liquidity node is used to instantly trade tokens at internal pool pricing; which represents fair market pricing.
 Instead of performing 1:1 channel movements (such as lightning network) the Mjölnir perform channel movements at the underlying token price ratio.